jlesage/docker-baseimage-gui/README.md

 ### Application Icon

 A picture of your application can be added to the image.
 This picture is displayed in the WEB interface's navigation bar.
-Also, multiple favicons are generated, supporting all browsers and platforms.
+This is also the master picture used to generate favicons that support differents browsers and platforms.

 Add the following command to your `Dockerfile`, with the proper URL pointing to your master icon:  The master icon should be a square PNG image with a size of at least 260x260 for optimal results.

 ```Dockerfile
 # Generate and install favicons.
 RUN \